jfnavarro/st_pipeline/README.md

 - FASTQ files (Read 1 containing the spatial information and the UMI and read 2 containing the genomic sequence)
 - A genome index generated with STAR
 - An annotation file in GTF or GFF3 format (optional when using a transcriptome)
-- The file containing the barcodes and array coordinates (look at the folder "ids" and chose the correct one).
+- The file containing the barcodes and array coordinates (look at the folder "ids" to use it as a reference).
 Basically this file contains 3 columns (BARCODE, X and Y), so if you provide this file with barcodes identinfying cells (for example), the ST pipeline can be used for single cell data.
-This file is also optional if the data is not barcode (for example RNA-Seq data).
+This file is also optional if the data is not barcoded (for example RNA-Seq data).
 - A name for the dataset

 The ST pipeline has multiple parameters mostly related to trimming, mapping and annotation